Mindset, The New Psychology of Success

 Third Goal: Pertains to questions #47.
 You will need to answer these questions and earn a “1”, “2”, “3” or “4” according to the rubric in the Course Syllabus.

-Paper: The rubric for Love and Logic Reflection paper explains how to earn a “1”, “2”, “3” or “4”.
+Paper: The rubric for Mindset, the New Psychology of Success Reflection paper explains how to earn a “1”, “2”, “3” or “4”.
 The maximum number of combined points that can be earned is 20 (16 points for the answers to the questions on the Hand-Out and 4 points for the Reflection Paper).
 Refer to the Course Syllabus if necessary.

 Grading is as follows: